Biden appeals for tougher gun laws: 'How much more carnage?'

 “No more excuses.
 Thoughts and prayers are important, but not enough,” Harris said.
 “We need Congress to act.”

-Before marking Memorial Day on Monday, Biden told reporters at the White House that there may be some bipartisan support to tighten restrictions on the kind of high-powered weapons used by the gunman in Uvalde.
-But he also noted that, while he had taken some steps via executive actions, he didn’t have the power as president to “outlaw a weapon.”

-He also said that “things have gotten so bad that everybody’s getting more rational, at least that’s my hope,” adding, “There’s realization on the part of rational Republicans” who realize ”we can’t keep repeating ourselves.”

 Visiting Uvalde on Sunday, Biden mourned privately for three-plus hours with anguished families.
-Faced with chants of “do something” as he departed a church service, the president pledged: “We will.”
+Faced with chants of “do something” as he departed a church service, the president pledged, “We will.”
+In his address, he spoke of being passed a note by a woman in a Uvalde church grieving the loss of her grandchild, calling on people to come together and act.

-Democrats are hoping Biden uses the remarks to encourage the bipartisan Senate talks and build pressure on the Republicans to strike an agreement.
-Jean-Pierre said Biden is “encouraged” by congressional negotiations but the president wants to give lawmakers “some space” to keep talking.
+Democrats are hoping Biden’s remarks encourage the bipartisan Senate talks and build pressure on the Republicans to strike an agreement.
+White House press secretary Karine Jean-Pierre said Biden is “encouraged” by congressional negotiations but the president wants to give lawmakers “some space” to keep talking.

 The private discussions in the Senate, which is split 50-50 between Democrats and Republicans, are not expected to produce the kinds of sweeping reforms being considered by the Democratic-led House — which has approved expansive background checks legislation and will next turn to an assault weapons ban.

-But even a House package debated Thursday that is less sweeping but includes a provision raising the required age for buying semi-automatic firearms to 21, faces slim chances in the Senate.
+A House package debated Thursday — and approved by a committee, 25-19 — is less sweeping but includes a provision raising the required age for buying semi-automatic firearms to 21.
+It still faces slim chances in the Senate.

 Instead, the bipartisan senators are likely to come up with a more incremental package that would increase federal funding to support state gun safety efforts — with incentives for bolstering school security and mental health resources.
 The package may also encourage “red-flag laws” to keep firearms away from those who would do harm.